 - The resident must have his/her application completed and submitted by the deadline.
 Applications are due Friday, April 22, 2016.

 - The resident must follow-up with his/her program director and double check that he/she has submitted the Program Director's Recommendation Form.

-Resident scholarship recipients are selected by the Section on Early Career Physicians (SOECP) Subcommittee on Residency Hardship Scholarships at their spring meeting.
+Scholarship recipients are selected by the Section on Early Career Physicians (SOECP) Subcommittee on Residency Hardship Scholarships at their spring meeting.
 The selection is based on the assessment of the resident's application and the Program Director's Recommendation Form.
 The Subcommittee will make recommendations to the AAP Advisory Committee to the Board on Membership for approval at its meeting.

 Resident recipients will be notified by mail during the month of August and checks will be mailed at that time.

 PLEASE DO NOT CALL BEFORE AUGUST 31, AS INFORMATION IS CONFIDENTIAL AND CANNOT BE RELEASED BEFORE THAT DATE.

 The 2016 program is funded through the generosity of the AAP Friends of Children Fund.